 Pyrus communis x pyrifolia

 An excellent soft-fleshed low chill (150 hours) pear with green color, developed by the University of Florida.
 A hybrid between Pyrus communis and Pyrus pyrifolia.
-Great for fresh eating or canning, considered to be a Sand pear.
+Great for fresh eating or canning.

 Larger crops when planted with another variety.
 Zones 8-10.
 Needs pollinator.